 For vacation rental owners and managers, winter is a tricky time.
 A steady flow of guests becomes a trickle (of course, in ski destinations, the opposite is true!) and weather presents new logistical challenges.
 If you have year-round guests, like we do at our rental in Tahoe, extra winter preparation is a must.

 Have a look at my winter checklist, which covers both emergency weather-related supplies and less necessary (but really nice to have) winter extras.

 1. Emergency radio (plus a flashlight, LED candles and some matches).

-We recently added the emergency radio to the TDG catalog, and I love it.
+We recently added the emergency radio to our vacation rental properties.
 Great during a winter storm, these radios provide access to weather information, even if the power goes out…and will help your guests feel safe, even if The Big Storm never quite materializes.

 It is also a good idea to add a flashlight, extra batteries, and a few LED candles to your emergency kit, just in case the lights go out.
 I highly recommend you keep some matches in the kit as well, to get that gas cooktop going!